Mirko-von-Leipzig/advent-of-code-2020/README.md

 # Participating

 1. Register with [Advent of Code 2020](https://adventofcode.com/2020) using your Github account
+2. Raise an issue letting me know you want to join, I'll have to add you to the project
-2. Create a pull request adding in your Rust package
+3. Create a pull request adding in your Rust package
     1. clone this repository
     2. navigate into the root of the repository
     3. `cargo new <name>`